thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **BitBucket:** git-based platform by Atlassian that supports code collaboration, version control, and CI/CD integration

 ## Text Editors, Code Editors, & Integrated Development Environments (IDEs)
+* **Nano:** simple command-line text editor for creating and editing files in Unix and Linux environments
-* **Sublime Text:** a fast and lightweight text editor known for its speed, simplicity, and powerful multi-cursor editing features.
+* **Sublime Text:** a fast and lightweight text editor known for its speed, simplicity, and powerful multi-cursor editing features
+* **Notepad++:** a lightweight Windows text and source code editor that supports multiple programming languages and plugins
+* **Vi:** lightweight command-line text editor commonly used for editing files and code in Unix and Linux systems.
+* **Vim:** lightweight and highly configurable text editor designed for efficient keyboard-based code editing and development
 * **NeoVim:** a highly extensible terminal-based text editor built for efficient coding and customization with modern plugins
+* **Emacs:** highly customizable text editor and development environment used for programming, editing, and task automation
 * **Doom Emacs:** a highly optimized and modular Emacs configuration framework designed for speed, ergonomics, and productivity
 * **Evil Emacs:** an Emacs extension layer that brings Vim-style modal editing and keybindings into the Emacs environment
 * **Zed:** a high-performance, multiplayer code editor designed for fast collaboration and modern developer workflows
-* **Notepad++:** a lightweight Windows text and source code editor that supports multiple programming languages and plugins
 * **VSCode:** lightweight and extensible code editor by Microsoft that supports debugging, extensions, and development
+* **BlueJ:** educational Java IDE designed to help beginners learn OOP and software development concepts
+* **NetBeans:** for developing, testing, and debugging applications in Java and other programming languages
+* **Eclipse:** used for developing, debugging, and managing software projects in multiple programming languages
 * **IntelliJ:** a powerful IDE by JetBrains designed primarily for Java and JVM-based application developmen
 * **PyCharm:** a Python-focused IDE by JetBrains that provides intelligent code assistance, debugging, and testing
 * **GoLand:** a JetBrains IDE specifically built for Go development with advanced code analysis, debugging, and refactoring features